gr4ph0s/c4d_light_lister/README.md

 A light lister for Cinema 4D, note this project is a bit old, don't judge my code style on this one.

 ## Preview
-Even if this video is the redshift light lister it's the same for c4d(with c4d parameter ofc), when I will have some time I will make a proper video for this version.
+Even if this video is the redshift light lister it's the same for c4d(with c4d parameters ofc), when I will have some time I will make a proper video for this version.
 [Redshift C4D Light Lister](https://vimeo.com/213734948)
+The version showed in the video is the v1, some features was added since it.

 ## Download
 You can download the actual version on github or if you prefer a zip [here](http://graphos.xyz/files/Plugin/graph_c4d_lightlister/graph_c4d_lightlister.zip)